 They've also found new ways to identify the causes of the problems.

 Centrica subsidiary British Gas has around four million smart meters in the UK and Ireland.
 Every 30 minutes, these devices send energy consumption readings to a data lake for analysis.
 Young’s team detect anomalies in the data to predict when a failure is likely to occur.
 They can then inform the customer and send out a field engineer to fix it.

 For customers who want to connect with plumbing, heating, electrical and draining experts themselves, Centrica has created a digital on-demand service called Local Heroes that links them to tradespeople.

 Young's team used text mining to evaluate which third-party engineers merited a place on the platform, the services that want to offer, and the prices offered by competitors so Centrica can match them in real-time.
 They then monitor customer interactions and social media channels to evaluate the performance of the tradespeople on the platform.

 "The platform makes use of third-party traders and datasets to allow us to price competitively, and then on top of that we add a British Gas guarantee," says Young.
 "And the reason why we add that British Gas guarantee is we're so confident on our data analysis on those third parties."

 Developing digital talent

 Young oversees the technology and data across the Centrica's range of subsidiaries, from smart home smart home producer Hive to British Gas, the country’s biggest energy supplier.
-To manage such a vast and complex business, Young gave the business units the freedom to find their own craft, offering support when they need it.
+To manage such a vast and complex business, Young gives the business units the freedom to develop their own ideas, offering support when they need it.